I mentioned in my “Month from Hell” post that on top of everything else, we had a really sick cat on our hands.

 The proof of inflation can actually be tracked via the that same hamburger restaurant idea.
 When I was first hired by right out of high school, the minimum wage was bumped from $2.85 an hour to $3.30 an hour.

 What happened right after that?
 The price of a Burger King “Whopper” sandwich combo meal jumped slightly to $3.35.
-I cashiered, so the price stuck in my head, LOL.
+I cashiered, so the price stuck in my head.

 The price of a combo meal at almost any fast food restaurant has stayed almost the exact same amount as the minimum wage also.
 The Federal minimum wage is currently $7.25 an hour.
 What does anything actually worth eating in terms of a combo meal cost?
 About $7.

-Yes, you can get cheaper stuff, like the $5 specials that the low quality fast food places (McDonalds, Burger King, Taco Bell) run, but are any of those items worth eating?
+Yes, you can get cheaper stuff, like the $5 specials at the low quality fast food places (McDonalds, Burger King, Taco Bell), but are any of those items worth eating?
 Typically, the ingredients are cheapened down to the point the food is barely edible.
 I joke about the typical fast food chicken nugget being made from ground up beaks and claws for example, LOL.
 Then they drown the junk in some cheap vinegary sauce and hope you don’t notice.